Applying to the MMH

 We require two letters of recommendation (evaluations), but students may submit up to three.
 Letters should be written by people who know you well, and who can speak to your academic and/or professional background.
 These letters of recommendation must be sent via our application.
 We do not accept e-mailed, faxed, or mailed letters of recommendation.

-If your first language or the primary language spoken in your home is not English, you must also take the TOEFL (in addition to the GRE or GMAT).
-We require a minimum score of 84 for your application to be reviewed.
-We must receive an official TOEFL score by the application deadline; we recommend taking your TOEFL at least 20 days prior to our deadline to assure that we receive the score.
+If your first language or the primary language spoken in your home is not English, you must also take the TOEFL or IELTS.
+We require a minimum score of 84 on the TOEFL or 6.5 on the IELTS for your application to be reviewed.
+We must receive an official TOEFL or IELTS score by the application deadline; we recommend taking your TOEFL or IELTS at least 20 days prior to our deadline to assure that we receive the score.
 (Note: Our TOEFL code is 3087)

 We require the most up to date resume or CV for all applicants.